-We estimate that our net proceeds from the sale of common stock will be approximately \$151.0 million, or \$175.4 million if the underwriters exercise their overallotment option in full, based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and our estimated fees and expenses, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement described under "Related Party Transactions-Management Agreement and Transaction Fees."
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share would increase (decrease) the net proceeds to us from this offering by \$10.2 million, or \$11.7 million if the underwriters exercise their over-allotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this preliminary prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from the sale of common stock will be approximately \$171.3 million, or \$198.8 million if the underwriters exercise their over-allotment option in full, based on an initial public offering price of \$18.00 per share, and after deducting underwriting discounts and commissions and our estimated fees and expenses, including the fee to be paid to affiliates of BRS in connection with the termination of the management services agreement described under "Related Party Transactions-Management Agreement and Transaction Fees."
 We intend to use the net proceeds from this offering as follows:

-Amo ount (mill ions) • Fund the purchase price and related costs and expenses of the Eagle acquisition \$ 57.7 Purchase rental equipment currently under operating leases \$ 35.0 Pay deferred compensation owed to one of our current executives and a former executive \$ 8.3 • Repay, with the remaining net proceeds, a portion of the borrowings under our senior secured credit facility \$ 50.0
+An nount (mi illions) • Fund the purchase price and related costs and expenses of the Eagle acquisition \$ 57.7 Purchase rental equipment currently under operating leases \$ 35.0 Pay deferred compensation owed to one of our current executives and a former executive \$ 8.3 Repay, with the remaining net proceeds, a portion of the borrowings under our senior secured credit facility \$ 70.3

 The amount of net proceeds allocated to each of the uses identified above are based upon amounts necessary to fund such uses at September 30, 2005 (except in the case of the Eagle acquisition, which is based upon Eagle's unaudited November 30, 2005 results).
 The actual amounts of the net proceeds that we will use to fund the Eagle acquisition, purchase rental equipment currently under operating leases and pay deferred compensation will differ from the amounts set forth above based on the then current amounts required for each at the time this offering is completed.
 In addition, the amount of borrowings that we will actually repay under our senior secured credit facility will depend upon the amount of net proceeds remaining after application to the other uses.
+We may use a portion of the net proceeds allocated to repay borrowings under our senior secured credit facility for general corporate purposes.